PrathameshDhande22/Bloogo-App/README.md

 A Bloogo will be made using react js as frontend and FastAPI as backend, and Storing data in a MongoDB ulimately also known as FARM Stack APP.

+## Used Technologies :
+1. [Brevo](https://developers.brevo.com/) SMTP Mail Sender for verification of Email implemented in API.

 ## Timeline

 - **Day 1 - 17 July 2023**

-  - Project Intialize.
+  - Project Intialize. 🗒️
 - **Day 2 - 18 July 2023**
-  - Gathering Information on how to integrate google login and selecting the correct database.
+  - Gathering Information on how to integrate google login and selecting the correct database. 🔎
-  - Started working on Backend installed various library.
+  - Started working on Backend installed various library. 💻

+- **Day 3 - 19 July 2023**
+  - Started creating the api
+  - Created the Folder and Managing various file 📂

+- **Day 4 - 20 July 2023**
+  - Implemented Database and Models 📅
+  - Login,Register and Authorization Code ✅
+  - Email Verification Code 📧

+- **Day 5 - 21 July 2023**
+  - Completed Backend for Blog endpoint 💻
+  - Completed Backend for Tags endpoint 💻
+  - Completed Backend for Profile Endpoint 💻

 ## Author : Prathamesh Dhande